 So, you are having a baby.
 Congratulations!
 While looking around your home, you realize you do not have significant places for everything a bouncing baby needs.
-In this week’s post, we will talk about small nursery organization ideas.
+In this week’s post, we will talk about ideas for small nursery organization ideas.
 Come along and figure out what you need to make your small nursery wonderful.

 Jump to: